matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 We are going to transfer `0.5 ETH` to another account.
 The fee will be chosen automatically to be the least possible fee acceptable by the server.

-Note that the SDK may round the transfer/fee down to the closest supported amount because the precision of transfer in zkSync is limited (see docs below).
+Note that the SDK may round the transfer or fee down to the closest supported amount because the precision of transfer in zkSync is limited (see docs below).

-However, you can provide amount / fee values that won't be rounded by zkSync using methods `.amount_exact(..)` and `.fee_exact(..)`.
-In that case, ensure that your amount / fee is packable via `zksync::utils::is_token_amount_packable` and `zksync::utils::is_fee_amount_packable`.
-Rounding to the closest packable amount can also be performed manually via the `zksync::utils::closest_packable_token_amount` / `zksync::utils::closest_packable_fee_amount` functions.
+However, you can provide amount and fee values that won't be rounded by zkSync using methods `.amount_exact(..)` and `.fee_exact(..)`.
+In that case, ensure that your amount and fee are packable via `zksync::utils::is_token_amount_packable` and `zksync::utils::is_fee_amount_packable`.
+Rounding to the closest packable amount can also be performed manually via the `zksync::utils::closest_packable_token_amount` and `zksync::utils::closest_packable_fee_amount` functions.
 An attempt to send a transaction with either an amount or a fee that aren't packable will result in the transaction being rejected by the server.

 ```rust